 I'm Jeremy Carson, a Creative Director, and this is everything I wish I knew about the ad world.
 After working in the creative industry for over 17 years, I believe bringing data and creativity together lets us speak to people in a way we never could before, making it more relevant and personal.

 The CEO of Publicis Groupe, Arthur Sadoun, made an announcement.
-No Publicis agency (and there are hundreds, Saatchi&Saatchi included) will enter any award show in 2018.
+No Publicis agency (and there are hundreds, Saatchi&Saatchi included) will enter award shows in 2018.

 Don’t let the few define your success.

 Now, award shows aren’t inherently bad, but in their current state: